jamesgol/woocommerce-cart-stock-reducer/readme.txt

 * Take some screenshots for wordpress.org
 * Add option of displaying when an item might be available in addition to the 'stock_pending' message
 * Add some kind of indicator to cart so you know what items will expire
+* Add "Pending orders include X items added to your cart" to 'stock_pending' message